macsy-models/CONJScan/README.md

 - dCONJ_typeFA
 - dCONJ_typeFATA

 CONJScan now includes two sets of models.
 One is specific to the detection of conjugative, decayed conjugative and mobilisable elements in chromosomes and the second to the detection in plasmids.
 They are compatible with **MacSyFinder version 2**.

 ## Installation and Usage with MacSyFinder

 First, the `macsyfinder` program should be [installed](http://macsyfinder.readthedocs.io/en/latest/).
-This will also install the `macsydata` tool that enables to easily install this package of MacSyFinder models from this repository.
+This will also install the `msf_data` tool that enables to easily install this package of MacSyFinder models from this repository.

 The basic commands to run are then:

-    macsydata install CONJScan
+    msf_data install CONJScan

 to install the CONJScan package.